Louiskovski/MIDI-to-BMS-Converter/README.md

 Super Mario Galaxy's Synthesizer uses logarithmic volume relation.
 So if your midi was created with a Synthesizer with linear volume ratios, you can enter "True" in place of ***LogarithmicConvert?*** in command line (or use the bat file per drag and drop) to have the BMS converted logarithmic values.

 ### PPQN
-Currently, the PPQN (the "resolution" of a Midi) will be set to 120 by default in the exported BMS, which is the standard of the Galaxy games.
+Currently, the PPQN (the "resolution" of a Midi) will be converted to 120 by default in the exported BMS, which is the standard of the Galaxy games.

 ## Preparation
 You need: